crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 ## A Note on translation from and to German
 Unfortunately, our data model was conceived in German.
 This cannot really be changed for this challenge.
 It is what it is.
 In particular, the solutions your solver produces will also need to conform to the [solution data model](documentation/output_data_model.md), which is also in German.

-However: to help you work with English terminology internally, we provide translation helper scripts that you can use to translate a problem instance into English and to translate an English solution into the German terminology we require.
+However: If you prefer to work with English terminology internally, we provide translation helper scripts that you can use to translate a problem instance into English and to translate an English solution into the German terminology we require.
 The translation script is [here](https://gitlab.crowdai.org/jordiju/train-schedule-optimisation-challenge-starter-kit/blob/master/utils/translate.py).

 ## Data Model of the Problem Instances

-A _problem instance_, or a _scenario_ is a JSON file containing the following top-level elements:
+A _problem instance_, or a _scenario_, is a JSON file containing the following top-level elements:
 * label
 * hash
 * service_intentions (funktionale Angebotsbeschreibungen)